pyluyten/devil-mode/README.md

  with ^r one can enter overwrite mode, replace-regexp ^g  G[lobal|oto] is a specific prompt.

+*Alias*
+ status: base is ok.
+Improving needs more thinking.
+ rationale: M-x is the right way, using something like vim ex commands on Emacs is not.
+ Making M-x easy to reach is another issue.
+ This one is a comfortable M-x.
+We need several aliases, and we need these to be comfortable to define and to be able to sort them (per functions AND per alias).
+ The way is to load alias from file(s), which offers bodhi-alias.el.

 *More CUA*
  status: ok, that's simple!